jonathas/openstf-arm7-docker/README.md

 # Smartphone Test Farm using Docker on Raspberry Pi

-This docker-compose config contains open stf, rethinkdb and adb.
+This docker-compose config contains [openstf](https://openstf.io/), rethinkdb and [adb](https://developer.android.com/studio/command-line/adb.html).

 In order to use it: